Pablo-Molla-Charlez/AnomalyGPT/multinode/README.md

 # Multi-node Training Setup

 In order to train the model AnomalyGPT more efficiently and faster, we implemented the following configuration to correctly setup the multi-node environment.
+We utilize two nodes based on A100 Nvidia GPUs to train the model.

 ## Step 1: Docker environment
 Run the code in a docker environment.